 The world responded.
 By the mid-fifties, Polaroid was growing like crazy; by the sixties it seemed unstoppable.
 In 1972, Land launched the product that he considered the company’s crowning achievement: the SX-70 camera system.
 That’s the one most of us recognize as “Polaroid,” with photos that have a fat white tab at the bottom of the frame.
 He had bet the company on an entirely new product, one based on a murderously complex new set of technologies, and he succeeded, spectacularly.
 (Though it was touch-and-go the first year, as awful production problems had to be ironed out.)
 In 1974, a billion Polaroid photos were taken.
 A few years later, the company reached a billion dollars in annual sales.
 Eastman Kodak tried to get a piece of their action, and Polaroid sued and (after nearly fifteen years’ litigation) won.
 Kodak had to pay $925 million in damages, and even had to buy back all the instant cameras it had sold.
 Until the Apple-Samsung judgment of 2012—yet another parallel!—it was the largest patent settlement ever paid out.

-Though it’s often perceived as something for snapshots only, Polaroid film—especially in its professional formats—was extraordinary stuff, and was embraced by some of the era’s great photographers.
+Though it’s often perceived as something for snapshots only, Polaroid film—especially in its professional formats—was an extraordinary photographic tool, and was embraced by some of the era’s great artists.
 Ansel Adams loved Polaroid, and shot some of his most famous images of Yosemite National Park on Polaroid film.
 Walker Evans and André Kertész each adopted an SX-70 late in life, when a big traditional camera became cumbersome, and each made beautiful photographs on it.
 A very special and enormous camera, shooting giant images (20 by 24 inches) that have to be seen to be believed, has been used by everyone from Andy Warhol to Chuck Close to Mary Ellen Mark, and is still in operation.

 And then it all came apart.
 In the late 1970s, Land pushed through a product line that his colleagues knew to be a dog: an instant 8-mm. movie system called Polavision.
-Land insisted it would take off, and it bombed.
-Suddenly he was fallible, after a spotless 40-year record, and in 1982, he was nudged into retirement.
+He insisted it would take off, and it bombed.
+Suddenly Land was fallible, after a spotless 40-year record, and in 1982, he was nudged into retirement.
 His two immediate successors had worked for Polaroid for decades, and they made some good choices and some less good ones.
-Whomever you blame, though, Polaroid’s innovation machine began to cool down, and its leaders did not have the vision to embrace two technologies—digital photography and inkjet printing—that were percolating around in its labs.
+Whomever you blame, though, Polaroid’s innovation machine began to cool down, and its latter-day leaders did not have the vision to embrace two technologies—digital photography and inkjet printing—that were percolating around in its labs.
 Instead they doubled down on selling and refining instant film, and built up some debt fighting off a hostile takeover.
 When digital photography swept in and took over the entire business, in the late 1990s, Polaroid—despite twenty years’ advance notice, from within and without—got clobbered.

 Since 2001, Polaroid has declared bankruptcy twice and been sold three times.
 One of those owners is in prison for running a $3 billion Ponzi scheme (in fact, he bought Polaroid out of bankruptcy for its cash flow and salable assets, in order to sustain the fraud).
 Camera production ceased in 2006; film production, in 2008.